greenfrvr/hashtag-view/README.md

 1. If you need only displaying your data you can use `HashtagView.setData(List<String> data);` method.
 2. If you want some more complex behavior or you want to use your data models, then you can use `HashtagViewsetData(List<T> list, DataTransform<T> transformer)` method.

-Few words about how it works.
 First you setting up some items collection, then you're telling how you want to display your data using `DataTransform` interface.
 For example you have model

 ```java